Generic

 interpreter = "python2", -- interpreter or compiler (+ options if any)

-compiler = "", -- one of those MUST be non-empty
+compiler = "", -- exactly one of those MUST be non-empty

 }